Handling Water In Your Air Compressor: Causes & Solutions

 On top of this, they are often combined with air filters and pressure regulators – like in the example above.

-Truth is that you’re gonna get dirt in the line.
-And, you’re gonna get a little water in the line, too.
+Truth is that you’re going to get dirt in the line.
+And, you’re going to get a little water in the line, too.

 This isn’t something you should do all the time, or even if you’re unsure.